dreamcatcher-tech/network/Inbox/2025-04-29 1656 removing the slow types.md

 The slow types mean we do not generate type definitions, and then jsr doesn't publish consumable pacakges for typescript.

 So we need dnt in the meantime.

+Generate the types using a tool.

+if we move the web packages to all be in a single package, this saves hu